-## A singular highland haven made for trekking and hiking
+A highland haven made for trekking and hiking

 Oze, the largest highland marsh in Japan, is a national park famous for its rich, unique vegetation, including plants that evolved during the Ice Age.
-Located in the far northern corner of Gunma and spanning neighboring Niigata, Fukushima, and Tochigi prefectures, Oze is a spectacular trekking, hiking, and nature area suitable for all ages.
+Located in the far northern corner of Gunma and spanning neighboring Niigata, Fukushima, and Tochigi prefectures, Oze is a spectacular trekking, hiking, and nature area.

 - The hundreds of small pools of the Ozegahara Marshland

 - Fukiware Falls, known as the Niagara Falls of Japan

 How to Get There

 You can reach Gunma's stretch of the Oze area via a combination of bullet train, local train, or direct by bus in peak season.

 From Tokyo, take the Joetsu Shinkansen to Jomo-Kogen Station (around 75 minutes), then board a bus to Tokura (110 minutes) or Oshimizu (120 minutes).
 Local trains go from Tokyo to Takasaki Station, after which you change to the JR Joetsu Line to Numata Station (around two and a half hours) and take a bus to Tokura (80 minutes) or Oshimizu (95 minutes).

 The Oze Express is a direct bus that departs at night from Yokohama Station, Shinjuku Station, and Ikebukuro Station and stops at Tokura, Oshimizu, and Hatomachitoge.
 This bus operates between May and October.

 The best time to visit Oze is between May and October